cmaloney/dcos-docs/_pages/administration/security-and-authentication/advanced-acl.md

 1. Send Carlos a link to the web interface.

-## Access to a Marathon app group
+## Grant user access to a Marathon app group
 In this example, a user is granted access to a specific app group in Marathon.

 1. Click on the **System** and then the **Organization** tab.

-## User access to install packages
+## Grant user access to install packages
 In this example, a user named Ted is granted access to install services from the DCOS package repository.

 1. Click on the **System** and then the **Organization** tab.